Scandit/data-capture-documentation/docs/sdks/android/label-capture/advanced.md

 To customize the appearance of the overlay, you can implement a [LabelCaptureBasicOverlayListener](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/ui/label-capture-basic-overlay-listener.html#interface-scandit.datacapture.label.ui.ILabelCaptureBasicOverlayListener).

-The method [brushForLabel()](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/ui/label-capture-basic-overlay-listener.html#method-scandit.datacapture.label.ui.ILabelCaptureBasicOverlayListener.BrushForLabel) is invoked every time a label is captured, and [brushForField()](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/ui/label-capture-basic-overlay-listener.html#method-scandit.datacapture.label.ui.ILabelCaptureBasicOverlayListener.BrushForField) is invoked for each of it's fields and allows customizing the displayed overlays.
+The method [brushForLabel()](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/ui/label-capture-basic-overlay-listener.html#method-scandit.datacapture.label.ui.ILabelCaptureBasicOverlayListener.BrushForLabel) is called every time a label is captured, and [brushForField()](https://docs.scandit.com/data-capture-sdk/android/label-capture/api/ui/label-capture-basic-overlay-listener.html#method-scandit.datacapture.label.ui.ILabelCaptureBasicOverlayListener.BrushForField) is called for each of its fields to determine the brush for the label or field.

 <Tabs groupId="language">
 <TabItem value="kotlin" label="Kotlin">